astorfi/TensorFlow-World/docs/tutorials/0-welcome/welcome.rst

        'log_dir', os.path.dirname(os.path.abspath(__file__)) + '/logs',
        'Directory where event logs are written to.')

-       # Store all elemnts in FLAG structure!
+       # Store all elements in FLAG structure!
        FLAGS = tf.app.flags.FLAGS

 The ``os.path.dirname(os.path.abspath(__file__))`` gets the directory name of the current python file.
 The ``tf.app.flags.FLAGS`` points to all defined flags using the ``FLAGS`` indicator.
 From now on the flags can be called using ``FLAGS.flag_name``.

-For convenience it is useful to only work with ``absolute paths``.
+For convenience, it is useful to only work with ``absolute paths``.
 By using the following script, the user is prompt to use absolute paths for the ``log_dir`` directory.

 .. code:: python